extremecoder2020/rnvdev/README.md

   Hi!

-- I'm JavaScript developer.
+➡️ I'm JavaScript developer.
 Learn, teach and share topics around JavaScript, is part of my day, and i love it.

-- I like make some design stuffs in my tech cards (instagram) with PhotoShop and prototypes in Figma.
+➡️ My tech cards (<a href="https://www.instagram.com/rnvdev">instagram</a> are made with PhotoShop and prototypes with Figma.

+➡️ I'm in progress with React (and your ecosystem), Node, TypeScript and PostgreSQL.

+➡️ In my radar we have Golang and Rust.

-- Think, code and share!
+☑️ Think, code and share!

 ---